winitzki/scall/tutorial/programming_dhall.md

 Error: Wrong type of function argument

-- "error" ≡ "the argument 200 must be less than 100"
+- "error" ≡ "the argument x = 200 must be less than 100"
 ```

 This error message clearly describes the problem.